synera-br/lockari-frontend-app/docs/examples/go-custom-claims.md

 //
 // In the Lockari Vault architecture, the `tenantId` claim is CRITICAL.
 // It should NEVER be empty or omitted for a valid, active user, as it's required
-// by the backend to locate the user's data in Firestore. func setUserClaims(ctx context.Context, authClient *auth.Client, uid string, tenantId string, role string) error {
+// by the backend to locate the user's data in Firestore.
+A user without a tenantId
+// is considered an invalid or incomplete user. func setUserClaims(ctx context.Context, authClient *auth.Client, uid string, tenantId string, role string) error {
+	// A check to ensure we never try to set an empty tenantId. if tenantId == "" {
+		return fmt.Errorf("tenantId cannot be empty for user %s", uid) }

 	// Define the claims to be set.
 	// You can add any key-value pairs you need.
 	// IMPORTANT: The total size of the claims object must not exceed 1000 bytes.